 Hubei province is known as Chinese fish and rice fields.
 Fat grass carps are harvested every year.
 It is a custom for people to dry some grass carps naturally to enjoy in cold winter days.
 Traditionally, this recipes calls for dried fish.
 I find out a easy version by using it, you can make yummy, skinny pan-fried fish with marinated fresh fish chunks.

-- One grass carp around 1000g, remove head and tail (you can ask your batcher to help)
+- 1000 g grass carp , remove head and tail (you can ask your fish monger to help)

 - 4 dried chili pepper